MaidScientistIzutsumiMarin/tumblr-mass-blocker/README.md

 # tumblr-mass-blocker

-A small application that lets you mass block users from Tumblr posts.
+A small console application that lets you mass block users from Tumblr posts.